bry/bry/README.md

 I ❤️ Ruby and the Ruby on Rails web application framework

-I'm a weekly [Los Angeles Badminton Meetup Organizer](meetup.com/labadminton) for health & exercise
+I'm a weekly [Los Angeles Badminton Meetup Organizer](meetup.com/labadminton) for fun, health, exercise and improving badminton skillset fundamentals

 I'm also on [TwitterX](https://x.com/bryanbcabalo)